canlabluc/EEGLAB/plugins/canlab1.0/README.md

 >> cl_rereference('~/sample_project/exclfilt_set', '~/sample_project/exclfiltCAR_set', 'CAR')
 ```

 Convert file names to NBT nomenclature, so that we can utilize NBT's `nbt_doPeakFit` algorithm.
 This allows us to calculate individualized alpha and theta frequencies, as described in Moretti et al. (2013).
+A few different prompts will appear.
+All files are of the same type; files are in the correct format, and the sampling rate is 512.
 ```matlab
 >> cl_nbtfilenames('~/sample_project/exclfiltCAR_set', '~/sample_project/exclfiltCAR-NBT_mat')
 ```